hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 ### Business Logic

-Business logic is defined in one or more classes that work together and accept optional data, perform an operation, and produce optional output.
+Business logic is defined in one or more classes that work together and accept data, perform an operation, and produce optional output.
 This framework allows business logic to be defined completely independently of the threading model and other business logic.
-Each unit of business logic does not know where it's input comes from or who consumes its output.
+Each unit of business logic does not know where its input comes from or who consumes its output.
 The threading is handled by its task scheduler, and the connection of inputs and outputs is handled externally.
 Changes to concurrency and wiring have no impact on the business logic.

 ### Wires

 Wires are the construct on which data flows between components.
-Each component can have zero or more input wires (restrictions apply based on the concurrency of the task scheduler) and one or more output wires.
-Components that do not produce any data have an output void of type `Void`.
+Each component can have one or more input wires (restrictions apply based on the concurrency of the task scheduler) and one or more output wires.
+Components that do not produce any data have an output of type `Void`.
 Wires are strongly typed to the data they transport.
 Wires of the same type can be "soldered" or connected to determine the flow of data between components.

 ### Task Schedulers